awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.CreateVPCDualStack.md

 + **Auto\-assign Public IP** – Choose **Enable**\.
 + **Auto\-assign IPv6 IP** – Choose **Enable**\.
 + **Firewall \(security groups\)** – Choose **Select an existing security group**\.
-+ **Common security groups** – Choose choose an existing security group, such as the `tutorial-securitygroup` created in [Create a VPC security group for a public Amazon EC2 instance](#CHAP_Tutorials.CreateVPCDualStack.SecurityGroupEC2)\.
++ **Common security groups** – Choose an existing security group, such as the `tutorial-securitygroup` created in [Create a VPC security group for a public Amazon EC2 instance](#CHAP_Tutorials.CreateVPCDualStack.SecurityGroupEC2)\.
 Make sure that the security group that you choose includes inbound rules for Secure Shell \(SSH\) and HTTP access\.

 ## Create a DB instance in dual\-stack mode<a name="CHAP_Tutorials.CreateVPCDualStack.CreateDBInstance"></a>